Bureau of Economic Analysis (BEA)

 Federal Reserve Bank of Chicago National Activity Index (CFNAI)

 The CFNAI is, to quote the website, a "weighted average of 85 existing monthly indicators of national economic activity ...
 The 85 economic indicators that are included in the CFNAI are drawn from four broad categories of data: production and income; employment, unemployment, and hours; personal consumption and housing; and sales, orders, and inventories."
 Data from a precursor to the CFNAI are available at this site.
+The CFNAI is one of many data releases produced by the Chicago Fed.
 Note that each of the district banks within the Federal Reserve system collects data and constructs indices on conditions within its district as well.

 Monthly and Annual Retail Trade